 Performance Measures Natural area is well-defined.
 Intact natural areas with no encroachments No dumped rubbish or garden clippings in bushland.
-Time Frame O L 0 Mgt Team MBB / MPL / NL HSC / MPL (PSU) MBB MPL/ MWM Action Investigate methods for clearly defining the natural area such as signage, log barriers or fencing Work co-operatively with Council's rangers and property owners to remove existing encroachments Ensure that no new encroachments on public land occur, through an increased Council compliance role.
-Encourage neighbours to create and maintain buffer zones on private land bordering bushland. r Waste Increase public awareness through an education program.
-3.3 Boundary Management Management Statement △ 3.3A Demarcation of Boundaries The boundary of natural areas should be well defined to minimise the impact of any negative external influences.
-3.3B Encroachments Encroachments such as garden extensions, structures, or any private use of public, community or crown land is prohibited FE 3.3C Dumping of Garden and Other Waste Dumping of garden clippings and rubbish is prohibited in natural through the Companion Animals Act.
+Performance Measures Responsible pet ownership results in very low impact on native fauna populations.
+Time Frame 0 0 Time 0 /W Mgt Team MBB / MPL / NL HSC / MPL (PSU) MBB MPL/ MWM Mgt Team MEHP Action Investigate methods for clearly defining the natural area such as signage, log barriers or fencing Work co-operatively with Council's rangers and property owners to remove existing encroachments Elisare triat no new encloaciments on public land occur, through an increased Council compliance role.
+Encourage neighbours to create and maintain buffer zones on private land bordering bushland. l an l Issue on the spot fines when possible.
+Sontrol Action Encourage responsible pet ownership through a public education campaign.
+Impoundment of free roaming dogs under the Companion Animals Act.
+3.3 Boundary Management Management Statement 3.3A Demarcation of Boundaries The boundary of natural areas should be well defined to minimise the impact of any negative external influences.
+3.3B Encroachments Encroachments such as garden extensions, structures, or any private use of public, community 3.3C Dumping of Garden and Other Waste Dumping of garden clippings and rubbish is prohibited in natural areas seek pr 3.4 Domestic and Feral Animal Control Management Statement Action 3.4A Domestic Animals Domestic animals are controlled on public land.